 What OpenKAT adds to the available security and monitoring tools is the ability to combine the output from different sources for the purpose of analysis.
 Thanks to its object-oriented data model and forensically secured database, OpenKAT contains a complete overview and timeline of monitored systems.
 This makes the development through time insightful for analysis and provable for audits and controls.

 OpenKAT uses a configurable data model.
 All information is translated into objects, which are stored in the database.
 This contains both the original information and the objects.
-Analysis is done on the database based on business rules, noting changes.
+Analysis is done on the database based on business rules, observing changes with previous points in time.
 OpenKAT delivers findings in a dashboard or via reporting software.

 Objects, the data model and recursivity